Our history

 The Cape falls under British rule which proves lucrative for the wine industry as South African wine flows into the British market.

-Butler on a Business trip
+Butler on a business trip

 May's great grandfather, John Benjamin Butler, stops at Cape Town en route from the Philippines to London for family business.

-Vineyard Devastation
+Vineyard devastation

 The worldwide phylloxera epidemic destroys the vines in the Cape, forcing the Huguenots to sell their farms.
 The new owners were English, who divided the land into smaller farms.